-The relationship between mentors and mentees is viewed as a partnership and the length of each Mentor match is approximately 4 months.
-The Mentor Program is not intended as a job placement service for students, but is offered as a tool for students seeking career path advice from successful and experienced McGill alumni.
+The relationship between mentors and mentees is viewed as a partnership and the length of each Mentor match is approximately 2 months.
+The McGill Mentor Program is not intended as a job placement service for students, but is offered as a tool for students seeking career path advice from successful and experienced McGill alumni.

 History of the Program

 The McGill Mentor Program, which traces its roots back to 1995, was founded by the Student Organization for Alumni Relations (SOAR).
 The program is now managed through a partnership between the McGill Alumni Association (MAA) and the Career Planning Service (CaPS).

 For more information about the events, please contact mentor.caps [at] mcgill.ca